-Neither respondents nor the Solicitor General disputes the fact that by 1868 the vast majority of States criminalized abortion at all stages of pregnancy.
+Neither respondents nor the Solicitor General dispute that by 1868 the vast majority of States criminalized abortion at all stages of pregnancy.
 See Brief for the Petitioners 12-13; see also Brief for American Historical Association and Organization of American Historians as Amicus Curiae 27-28 & nn.
-14-15 (conceding that 26 out of 37 States prohibited abortion before quickening); Oral Arg.
+14-15; Oral Arg.
 Tr.
-74-75 (respondents’ counsel conceding the same).
-Instead, respondents are forced to argue that it “does [not] matter that some States prohibited abortion at the time Roe was decided or when the Fourteenth Amendment was adopted.”
+74-75.
+Instead, respondents are forced to argue that it does not matter.
 Brief for Respondents 21.
-But that argument flies in the face of the standard we have applied in determining whether an asserted right that is nowhere mentioned in the Constitution is nevertheless protected by the Fourteenth Amendment.

-Not only are respondents and their amici unable to show that a constitutional right to abortion was established when the Fourteenth Amendment was adopted, but they have found no support for the existence of an abortion right that predates the latter part of the 20th century—no state constitutional provision, no statute, no judicial decision, no learned treatise.
-The earliest sources called to our attention are a few district court and state court decisions decided shortly before Roe and a small number of law review
+But that flies in the face of the standard we have applied in determining whether an asserted right unmentioned in the Constitution is nevertheless protected by the Fourteenth Amendment.
+Respondents and amici can show no support for the existence of an abortion right before the 1960s—no state constitutional provision, no statute, no judicial decision, no learned treatise, not even a speculative academic article.
+Their earliest sources are a few district court and state court decisions and a few law review articles from shortly before Roe.

-articles from the same time period.